build-on-aws/content/FAQ.md

 [OPTIONAL MARKDOWN CONTENT]
 ````

 The `posts` field determines the order of the posts in the series, which must be direct children of the folder where the series.md file is located (just like the example above).
+The `navigationBars` determines if and where to position the navigtion bars to navigate between the different parts of a series.
+You can pick any of the following values: `top`, `bottom`, `both`, or `none`.

 By creating this `series.md` file and folder structure, the following features will be provided: